 The Swedish Academy of Sciences was created as, and still is, an independent, non-governmental scientific society.
 It began on a modest basis and achieved distinction through the quality of its leadership as well as its determination to promote natural science.
 Sweden in the first half of the 18th century presented an unusually distinguished array of scientists.

 Among the founders was the world-famous naturalist Carl Linnaeus (knighted von Linné), the mercantilist Jonas Alströmer and the mechanical engineer Mårten Triewald as well as the politician Anders Johan von Höpken, who became the Academy’s first Permanent Secretary.

 During its first heyday, The Academy was above all concerned with promoting everyday applications of scientific discoveries, e.g. in agriculture, ship building and mining.
 The eminent chemist J. Berzelius was appointed Permanent Secretary in the beginning of the 19th century.
-His first care was to reorganize the Academy and to turn it into a society with purely scientific aims.
-This organization is still prevailing.
+His first care was to reorganise the Academy and to turn it into a society with purely scientific aims.
+This organisation is still prevailing.